Srinathi117/Pancreatic-Cancer_app/README.md

  - Python
  - Libraries and dependencies:
      - Flask
-     - torch
+     - Torch
-     - torchvision
+     - Torchvision
-  - torch-geometric
+  - Torch-geometric
   - Pillow
-  - google-generativeai (Gemini)
+  - Google-generativeai (Gemini)
 ## Usage

 1. Clone the repository to your local machine: